 It is a very popular figure for its long-term character.
 It is appropriate to sign a contract the 9th, 19th or 29th of the month; it will be seen as sign of sustainable relation with the partner.
 Many weddings in China take place in September, in the hope the marriage can continue as long as possible.

 The figure 9 had a particular meaning in ancient China.
-Indeed, the Chinese of this period considered the odd numbers as male and the even numbers as feminine.
-9 being the number in the highest figure, it represented for them the “ultimate masculinity” and symbolized the supreme sovereignty of the emperor.
-So, 9 or its multiple are often used on the imperial architectures.
+Indeed, the Chinese of this period considered the odd numbers as male and the even numbers as female.
+9 being the highest in the number scale, represents the “ultimate masculinity” and symbolized the supreme sovereignty of the emperor.
+So, 9 or its multiple are often used on the imperial architectural designs.

 “Shi” (10) is a yin number.

-Influenced by the western faiths, 13 also became a misfortune figure in numerous Chinese spirits although this did not become a "standard" yet.
-Numerous upper-class hotels of Hong-Kong lack a thirteenth floor.
+Influenced by the western faiths, 13 also became an unlucky figure in numerous Chinese spirits although this has not become a "standard" yet.
+However numerous upper-class hotels of Hong-Kong lack a thirteenth floor.

-Although the faiths in good and bad numbers are considered as superstitions today, numerous of Chinese, coming from various social origins, still respects them.
+Although the beliefs in good and bad numbers are considered as superstitions today, numerous of Chinese, from various social and ethnic groups, still respect them.

-The idea of numbers in Feng Shui is also an important concept as part of the tradition and practice.
+The idea of numbers in Feng Shui is also an important concept as part of its traditions and practices.

 The meaning of the Feng Shui numbers is as follows:

-- #7 is neutral and depends on prevailing dominant star;
+-#7 is neutral and depends on a prevailing dominant star;